SAP-samples/abap-cheat-sheets/07_String_Processing.md

 **Condensing Strings**

-You can use
+- You can use [`CONDENSE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcondense.htm)
-[`CONDENSE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcondense.htm)
+statements or the string function [`condense`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencondense_functions.htm) to remove blanks from strings.
-statements or the string function [`condense`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencondense_functions.htm) to remove blanks in strings.
-The advantage of using the string function is that you can also specify any characters to be removed and not only blanks.
+- The advantage of using the string function is that you can specify any character to remove, not just blanks.

 Syntax examples:
 ``` abap